samplics-org/samplics/README.rst

 In large scale surveys, often complex random mechanisms are used to select samples.
 Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
-In the package, these techniques are organized into the following four categories.
+In the package, these techniques are organized into the following four subpackages.

-**Sampling** contains a set of random selection techniques used to draw a sample from a population.
+**Sampling** provides a set of random selection techniques used to draw a sample from a population.
 It also provides procedures for calculating sample sizes.
-The sampling module contains:
+The sampling subpackage contains:

 * Sample size calculation and allocation: Wald and Fleiss methods for proportions.
 * Equal probability of selection: simple random sampling (SRS) and systematic selection (SYS)
 * Probability proportional to size (PPS): Systematic, Brewer's method, Hanurav-Vijayan method, Murphy's method, and Rao-Sampford's method.

-**Weighting.** Sample weighting is the main mechanism used in surveys to formalize the representivity of the sample.
-The design/base weights are usually adjusted to compensate for distortions due nonresponse and other shortcomings of the the sampling design implementation.
+**Weighting.** provides the procedures for adjusting sample weights.
+More specifically, the weighting subpackage allows the followin:

 * Weight adjustment due to nonresponse
 * Weight poststratification, calibration and normalization